-We are pleased to invite you to attend the 2020 Annual Meeting of Stockholders (the "Annual Meeting") of Eagle Pharmaceuticals, Inc. to be held on Tuesday, June 23, 2020 at 10:00 a.m. local time in the New York office of the Company's outside counsel, Cooley LLP, at 55 Hudson Yards, 44th Floor, New York, NY 10001.
+We are pleased to invite you to attend the 2021 Annual Meeting of Stockholders (the "Annual Meeting") of Eagle Pharmaceuticals, Inc. The meeting will be held virtually via a live audio webcast at www.virtualshareholdermeeting.com/EGRX2021 on Tuesday, July 13, 2021 at 10:00 a.m.
+Eastern Time.

-Details regarding admission to the Annual Meeting and the business to be conducted at the Annual Meeting are described in the accompanying Notice of 2020 Annual Meeting of Stockholders and proxy statement.
+Details regarding admission to the Annual Meeting and the business to be conducted at the Annual Meeting are described in the accompanying Notice of 2021 Annual Meeting of Stockholders and proxy statement.

 We have elected to provide access to our proxy materials over the Internet under the U.S. Securities and Exchange Commission's "notice and access" rules.
-As a result, we are mailing to our stockholders a notice instead of paper copies of this Proxy Statement and our 2019 Annual Report for the fiscal year ended December 31, 2019.
+As a result, we are mailing to our stockholders a notice instead of paper copies of this Proxy Statement and our 2020 Annual Report for the fiscal year ended December 31, 2020.
 The notice contains instructions on how to access those documents online.
 The notice also contains instructions on how stockholders can receive a paper copy of our proxy materials, including the proxy statement, our 2019 Annual Report and a form of proxy card or voting instruction card.
 We believe that providing our proxy materials online increases the ability of our stockholders to connect with the information they need, while reducing the environmental impact and cost of our Annual Meeting.